MattA9K/Django-Angular-ToDoList/README.md

 ### Powered By Django-REST and AngularJS

-A simple Djangon REST app scaffold to be used as a starting point for new Django REST projects.
+A simple Material Design web application that acts as a to-do list.

 #### Python 3 and Django 1.10 are recommended